pingcap/talent-plan/rust/building-blocks/bb-4.md

   is a pretty great overview of what Rust can do.

 - **[Reading: `std::sync`][ss]**.
-Once again, the standard library documentation provides good not only documentation about the library, but about the subject in general.
-It also of course provides an overview of the concurrent tools provided in the standard library.
+Once again, the standard library documentation provides not only good documentation about the library, but about the subject in general.
+This provides an overview of most of the concurrent types provided by the standard library.

 - **[Exercise: Basic multithreading][bmt]**.
 This is a simple multithreading exercise from the [rustlings] project.
+It is small enough that it can be completed on [play.rust-lang.org].

 - **Exercise: Write a thread pool**.
-A [thread pool] runs functions (jobs) on a set of reusable threads, which can be more efficient than spawning a new thread for every job.
+A [thread pool] runs jobs (functions) on a set of reusable threads, which can be more efficient than spawning a new thread for every job.